QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

     plt.show()

-In Figure 3, :cite:`rosen1994cattle` plot the impulse response functions of consumption and the breeding stock of cattle to the demand shock, :math:`\tilde d_t`, under the three different values of :math:`\rho_3`
+In their Figure 3, :cite:`rosen1994cattle` plot the impulse response functions of consumption and the breeding stock of cattle to the demand shock, :math:`\tilde d_t`, under the three different values of :math:`\rho_3`